opendnssec/SoftHSMv2/README.md

 - Botan 1.10.0
 - OpenSSL 1.0.0

+If you are using Botan, make sure that it has support for GNU MP (--with-gnump).
+This will improve the performance when doing public key operations.

 There is a migration tool for converting token databases from SoftHSMv1 into the new type of tokens.
 If this tool is built, then SQLite3 is required (>= 3.4.2).